 I have now had two HRT scans, Heidelberg retinal tomography version II.
 This is a laser scan of your optic nerves.
 This is a very non-invasive test that takes at most 5 minutes.
 If you ever have this test make sure you ask for copies, remember you paid for it!

 Even if you are insured you paid for it.
 Your employer considers your insurance part of your compensation package (pay).
 Your employer may say to you you are getting a "gift" with Health Insurance benefits, you are not, guaranteed your employers financial reports call your insurance, compensation to you.
-Your hard work pays for that insurance and, any more, you are directly paying for it anyway!
+Your hard work pays for that insurance and, recently, you are directly paying for it!

 HRT results ( and bill ! )